 These highly sophisticated components contain micro sensors, accelerometers, microelectronics and communications technologies that provide surgeon with actionable data to make real time adjustments.
 The temporarily implanted device quantifies and wirelessly transmits key, real-time information to a graphic display, enabling surgeons to visualize and quantify joint balance, alignment and load throughout a full range of motion.
 Connected to a computer via wireless link, the sensors provide a quantitative assessment of inter-compartmental loads, center of load and kinetic tracking during the trialing of the knee implants.
 With this evidence, surgeons can make informed adjustments to optimize implant placement and enhance both clinical outcomes and the patient’s satisfaction.

 Watch how the Verasense™ Tibial Implant

 provides real time data to surgeon

-The fact remains that knee replacement surgery is not perfected as yet and the outcome studies indicate a small yet reproducible number of dissatisfied patients –both men and woman–with their outcome.
+The fact remains that knee replacement surgery is not perfected as yet and the outcome studies indicate a small yet reproducible number of patients, both men and women, who are dissatisfied with their outcome.
 It does not seem to make any difference which implants are used.
-Surgeons, manufacturers and therapists are all working hard to improve these outcomes even further, but for now total knee replacement surgery remains one of the best options for a patient whose knee has deteriorated to the point they can no longer do the things they enjoy.
-Fortunately, the vast majority of patients who undergo knee replacement each year –some 700,000– are extremely pleased with their results and are able to get back the lives that were in slow gear because of their arthritic knee.
+Surgeons, manufacturers and therapists are all working hard to improve these outcomes even further, but for now, total knee replacement surgery remains one of the best options for a patient whose knee has deteriorated to the point they can no longer do the things they enjoy.
+Fortunately, the vast majority of patients who undergo knee replacement each year — some 700,000 — are extremely pleased with their results and are able to get back the lives that were in slow gear because of their arthritic knee.

 Pain Control after Knee Replacement Surgery